ablazleon/go-simple-bc/README.md

 https://mycoralhealth.medium.com/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc

-To do so, it is configure an environment in a linux vm ubuntu 20.
+To do so, it is configured an environment in a linux vm ubuntu 20.

 The steps are followed.
 This step is the only needed to be added: